BardicDefense/purple-hack/README.md

 ## Lifting

-The encumbrance rules are the standard way to measure how much a PC can carry around (see p.
-30).
+The [encumbrance rules](#item-slots) are the standard way to measure how much a PC can carry around.
 However, to quickly calculate the maximum a character can lift or push, use their Strength × 15 in pounds.

 ## Light & Vision